vasthav/Udacity-DSND-Capstone_project-Starbucks/README.md

   - They enjoy the product & we need not send offers to them.
 - We have also created least converting user list (total Ids 4037).
   - These users have converted but has potential to convert more.
-  - These user ids can be used for remarketing by offering better offers so that they convert more.
+  - These user ids can be used for re-marketing by offering better offers so that they convert more.

+_Next steps include building a simple machine learning model to predict the users who has high chance of conversion (completing the offers) based on offer viewed and completed data._

 # Libraries Used
 - pandas v0.23.3